Step #1: Application

 .
 If your school does not have Transcripts, Progress Reports, or Grades, they can indicate that when they click the link

-Schedule a parent/guardian meeting, if applicable.
-Parent/guardian meetings are for new applicant families in grades PreK-1 only.
-They allow the Admission Committee to gain a better understanding of both the family and the applicant.
+Schedule a virtual parent/guardian meeting, if applicable.
+Parent/guardian meetings are for new applicant families in grades PK-1 only.
+They allow the Admission Committee to gain a better understanding of both the family and the applicant and provide parents/guardians an opportunity to ask questions of a member of the admission team.
 These meetings are conducted by an admission officer, last approximately 20 minutes, and involve only the parent(s) or guardian(s).
 We will not conduct parent meetings for current families or for reapplicants from a previous year

 .
 To select a meeting day and time, please register using the Parent/Guardian Meeting link on the Optional Steps section of your child’s Online Application Checklist (which will be available once your application is processed).

 Applicants will have the opportunity to participate in a large group discussion in a classroom and tour the Lower School.
 We will end the visit with playground time (weather permitting).
 This visit is optional

 and can be scheduled through your child’s Online Application Checklist once you have applied.

 Step #10: Financial Aid

 If you are considering applying for financial aid, please indicate this on the Financial Aid form on the Optional Steps section of your child’s Online Application Checklist.
 You must complete the formal Financial Aid Application